numba/llvmlite/docs/source/user-guide/binding/execution-engine.rst

         engine.

-        * *object_file* str or :class:`ObjectFileRef`: a path to the object file or a object file instance
+        * *object_file* str or :class:`ObjectFileRef`: a path to the object file or a object file instance.
+Object file instance is not usable after this call.

    * .. method:: set_object_cache(notify_func=None, getbuffer_func=None)